juancarlosjr97/quick-id-verification/README.md

 After the user has uploaded the two images and the request has been sent to the backend for verification:

-1. The images of the user and the ID are checked using the `DetectFaces API` by checking the face quality individually of each image
+1. The images of the user and the ID are checked using the `DetectFaces API` by checking the face quality individually of each image.
-2. The two images are compared using the `CompareFaces API` to make ensure the two images are a matched
+2. The two images are compared using the `CompareFaces API` to make ensure the two images are a matched.

 ## Enable PR Preview with Amplify